AaltoSciComp/scicomp-docs/aalto/welcomeresearchers.rst

 There are some good `cheatsheets
 <https://aaltoscicomp.github.io/cheatsheets/>`__ which our team
 maintains.
-They are somewhat sepcialized, but useful in the right places.
+They are somewhat specialized, but useful in the right places.

 It can be hard to find your way around Aalto, the official campus maps